A simple package

 I'm using yarn

-to install the dependencies here, you can replace it by your favorite package manager.
+to install the dependencies here, you can replace it with your favorite package manager.

-And now the directory structure is like this:
+And now the directory structure looks like this:

 tree -a